ReTTr0c/NeuronActivation/README.md

 - C++ -> JS IPC via NeutralinoJS API (stdout)

 Only tested on 64-bit Windows; May or may not work on Linux.
-Under MIT license.
+**As of release v1.0.1, any system with a name containing non-English characters will break the simulation** Under MIT license.